-For the briefest moment the man on the throne acknowledged the Androprobe with his eyes.
+For the briefest moment, the man on the throne acknowledged the Androprobe with his eyes.
 A barrage of pictures, emotions, dreams and nightmares fell upon Prosperity’s Cortex.
 It saw Earth live, die and live again.
 The rise and fall of the Men of Iron.
 Division.
 Unification.
 Heresy.
 Daemons.
 Warp.
 The Fall.
 Terminus.
 Failure.
-A wave of immaterial fire engulfing the galaxy, stripping it of all life, burning away the traces of all that once was outside this fortress.
+A wave of immaterial fire engulfed the galaxy, stripping it of all life, burning away the traces of all that once was outside this fortress.

 The visions of the past imparted not only a never before felt hatred for what humanity had become, but also a newfound understanding.

 He was screaming.